 The university’s number one priority is your safety and academic success.
-For these reasons there are regulations specific to the residence halls as well as campus that help to support these priorities.
-You can find these rules in the on-campus housing handbook (PDF).
-If you have any questions, we encourage you to contact your Resident Assistant.
+For these reasons there are regulations specific to the residence halls and campus in general that help support these priorities.
+You can find these rules in the On-campus Housing Handbook (PDF).
+If you have any questions, we encourage you to contact your resident assistant.

 Living on campus is the best way to make the most of your experience at MSU.
 From quiet and alcohol-free floors to flexible housing, when you live on, you have plenty of choices for your living environment and activities.

 Environmental stewardship initiatives within the Division of Residential and Hospitality Services are part of MSU's larger program and are focused on increasing awareness and driving behavior change with the ultimate goals of reducing greenhouse emissions, reducing energy consumption and conserving water.